Pickford History, Family Crest & Coats of Arms

 The surname Pickford was first found in Shropshire at Pitchford, a small village and parish, in the union of Atcham, hundred of Condover where the village derives its name from the strong pitchy smell that emanates from the oily substance that frequently covers the surface of the water.
 Hence the place means "ford near a place where pitch if found," from the Old English words "pic" + "ford."
 The Domesday Book of 1086 lists the place as Piceforde and also lists Pitchford Hall as "Edric, and Leofric and Wulfric held it as thress manors; they were free."
 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

-Important Dates for the Pickford family
+Early History of the Pickford family

 This web page shows only a small excerpt of our Pickford research.
 Another 64 words (5 lines of text) are included under the topic Early Pickford History in all our PDF Extended History products and printed products wherever possible.